nihaldhamani/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Machine Learning
 - Computer Vision
+- Autonomy
-- Space Industry
+- Space

 education:
   courses:
   - course: BSc in Computer Science
-    institution: University of Texas at Austin
+    institution: The University of Texas at Austin
     year: 2019
   - course: BSA in Astronomy
-    institution: University of Texas at Austin
+    institution: The University of Texas at Austin
     year: 2019
   - course: Minor in Middle Eastern Studies
-    institution: University of Texas at Austin
+    institution: The University of Texas at Austin
     year: 2019

 # Social/Academic Networking